Coding theorems for compound problems via quantum R\'enyi divergences: Introduction

-Coding theorems for the problems considered in Section \ref{sec:applications} have been established in \cite{BDKSSSz,Notzel} for Stein's lemma with composite null-hypothesis, in \cite{JHHH} for universal source compression, and in \cite{BB,DD} for the classical capacity of compound and averaged channels.
-Here we provide alternative proofs for these coding theorems, using the following general approach: \begin{enumerate} \item We take a single-shot coding theorem that bounds the relevant error probability in terms of a R\'enyi divergence.
-In the case of Stein's lemma and source compression, this is Audenaert's inequality \cite{Aud}, while in the case of channel coding, we use the random coding theorem due to Hayashi and Nagaoka \cite{HN}.
-The bounds are given in terms of $D_{\alpha}\old$.
+So far, it seems that the new quantum R\'enyi divergences $D_{\alpha}^*$ find their application in strong converse theorems, and for the parameter range $\alpha>1$, while the natural quantities for the direct part of coding theorems are the traditional $D_{\alpha}$ quantities, with parameters $\alpha\in(0,1)$.
+Our aim here is to show that the new R\'enyi divergences, and with parameters $\alpha\in(0,1)$, are also useful to obtain the direct parts of various coding theorems.
+We demonstrate this by giving new proofs for the achievability parts of the quantum Stein's lemma with composite null hypothesis \cite{BDKSSSz,Notzel}, universal state compression \cite{JHHH}, and the classical capacity of compound classical-quantum channels \cite{BB,DD}.
+We will follow the following unified approach to these coding theorems: \begin{enumerate} \item We start with a single-shot coding theorem that bounds the relevant error probability in terms of a R\'enyi divergence.
+In the case of Stein's Lemma and source compression, this will be Audenaert's inequality \cite{Aud}, while in the case of channel coding, we use the random coding theorem due to Hayashi and Nagaoka \cite{HN}.
+The bounds in both cases are in terms of $Q_{\alpha}\old=\exp((\alpha-1)D_{\alpha}\old)$; for instance, in the case of state discrimination, the divergence term of the bound is of the form $Q_{\alpha}\old(\sum_{\rho}\rho\|\sigma)$, where the summation is over the elements of the composite null-hypothesis set, and $\sigma$ is the alternative hypothesis.

-\item We use lemma \ref{lemma:old-new bounds} to switch from the old to the new R\'enyi divergences in the upper bound to the error probability, and then we use the weak partial quasi-concavity properties of the R\'enyi divergences, given in Corollary \ref{cor:new renyi superadd} and Proposition \ref{prop:old Renyi quasiconcavity}, to decouple the upper bound into a sum of individual R\'enyi divergences.